CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Impact of cosmic ray transport speed on thermal instability

-In Fig.~\ref{fig:kappa_intrinsic}, we show the CR distribution in the total \textit{intrinsic} CR diffusion coefficient, $\kcr$, and $\Xcr$ at $t=6\,\tcool$.
-Simulations with different $\Xcrinit$ produce $\Xcr$ values spanning a range of approximately $0.5\,\Xcrinit$ to $10\,\Xcrinit$.
+In Fig.~\ref{fig:kappa_intrinsic}, we show the CR distribution in the total intrinsic CR diffusion coefficient, $\kcr$, and $\Xcr$ at $t=6\,\tcool$.
+Simulations that are initialised with different values of $\Xcrinit$ result in $\Xcr$ values that range from approximately 0.5 to 10 times their initial relative CR pressure.
 Two distinct trends emerge from the figure.
 First, the intrinsic diffusion coefficients span an extensive range, from the slow-diffusion regime with $\kcr \sim 2 \times 10^{27}\,\unitKappa$ to values exceeding $10^{47}\,\unitKappa$.
 We observe that the fraction of CRs in the high-diffusivity regime increases with increasing $\Xcrinit$ and even dominates the CR population in simulations with CR-pressure dominated atmospheres ($\Xcrinit \ge 3$).
-This is a result of the stabilizing effect of the increasing CR pressure which smooths the CR pressure distribution and reduces the CR gradients.
+This is a result of the stabilising effect of the increasing CR pressure which smooths the CR pressure distribution and reduces the CR gradients.
 This suppresses the generation of Alf\'en waves and consequently reduces the CR scattering rate.
-According to Eq.~\eqref{eq:intrinsiccrdiffusioncoefficient}, CRs with such high diffusion coefficients scatter, on average, less than once per Gyr.
+According to Eq.~\eqref{eq:intrinsiccrdiffusioncoefficient}, CRs with such high diffusion coefficients scatter, on average, less than once per gigayear.
 Since the duration of our simulations is of order this timescale ($t_\mathrm{sim} \sim 1$ Gyr), these CRs are currently not scattered by Alfv\'en waves and the CR force parallel to the magnetic field line is suppressed.
 We note that this is a temporary state because these CRs can migrate to regions with lower diffusion coefficients, where they resume to scatter with Alfv\'en waves and exert the parallel forces again.

 Second, in regions of efficient CR scattering, the distribution of $\kcr$ shifts toward smaller values with increasing $\Xcr$.
 This behaviour is in line with the self-confinement picture of CR transport: in regions with higher $\Xcr$, the greater abundance of CRs amplifies the generation of gyroresonant Alfv\'en waves.
 These waves, in turn, increase CR scattering rates, confining CRs more effectively and thereby reducing their effective diffusivity.
 This interplay between CR abundance, wave generation, and scattering underscores the critical role of self-confinement in regulating CR transport properties across the CGM.